Iterative proportional scaling revisited: a modern optimization perspective: A Majorization-Minimization Viewpoint

 Given any binary design with $x_{ij}=0$ or $1$, which covers the contingency table setting, the optimal solution of $\textrm{arg}\min_{\boldsymbol{\beta}}g_{1}(\boldsymbol{\beta}\mid\boldsymbol{\beta}^{-})$ is given by:

 The updates of parameter and mean are obtained as follows

 The MM algorithm shares similarities with the IPS defined in Algorithm \ref{alg:CD alg}, but differs in two ways.
-IPS updates the components of $\boldsymbol{\beta}$ sequentially (asynchronizedly), while (\ref{eq:binary_MM_beta}) updates the entire vector synchronizedly.
+IPS updates the components of $\boldsymbol{\beta}$ sequentially (asynchronously), while (\ref{eq:binary_MM_beta}) updates the entire vector synchronously.
 Correspondingly, the stepsize in MM algorithm is smaller than that used in standard IPS.